Study Abroad Opens Exciting New Horizons

 Selkirk College student EK Murray in a field in Korea

 Study abroad affords learners the chance to really dig into culture and explore new places.
 Selkirk College E.K.
-Murray has been taking full advantage of time outside of the classroom with trips around her university in Korea, like this adventure to the history city of Gyeongiu where she is seen in the pink muhly fields.
+Murray has been taking full advantage of time outside of the classroom with trips around her university in Korea, like this adventure to the historic city of Gyeongiu where she is seen in the pink muhly fields.

 Murray arrived in Korea in August and began her one semester of study in the university’s Korean Language & Culture Skills Program where she is taking courses in Korean language, history, culture, and intercultural communications.
 Though she is a long way from home, there has not been a dull moment.